oquechy/oquechy.github.io/cv.md

 _2019, Bloomberg, UK,_ developed a lock-free debugging utility for caches in a data distribution network

-_2019, Yandex, Russia,_ improved the relative ranking of user reviews on objects displayed in the Yandex search engine. specifically, supported marketing analitycs as an additional source of ranking features
+_2019, Yandex, Russia,_ improved the relative ranking of user reviews on objects displayed in the Yandex search engine. specifically, supported marketing analytics as an additional source of ranking features

 _2018, Google, Poland,_ implemented labeling of processes in Google's production monitoring tool according to their states such as «critical», «recently launched», etc.